GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/sms-otp.md

 Ensure the number given is [SMS enabled](https://support.twilio.com/hc/en-us/articles/223183068-Twilio-international-phone-number-availability-and-their-capabilities) and supports sending messages to the countries you are targeting.
 You may need to enable countries manually (see the [Geo permissions page](https://www.twilio.com/console/sms/settings/geo-permissions)).

 Twilio trial accounts only allow sending messages to mobile numbers already linked to the account, so for testing you will want to add (and verify) some additional numbers besides your personal one to make sure the integration is working as expected.
 When you are ready to move to production, you will want to purchase a Twilio plan.

+## Include the twilio library into oxAuth

+Copy the jar file of Twilio to folder `/opt/gluu/jetty/oxauth/custom/libs` inside Gluu Server chroot.
+To make oxAuth pick the library, a restart is required (this is a one-time task only): `# service oxauth restart`.

 ## Properties